fabianlopezdev/weemston-consulting/README.md

 ## Accessibility

-This boilerplate is WCAG 2.1 AA compliant:
+This project is WCAG 2.1 AA compliant:

 - Semantic HTML5
 - ARIA labels and descriptions